 Toast POS is another POS system designed specifically for restaurants.
 It receives very similar ratings on the major review sites.
 The two main differences are that Toast offers in-house payment processing and does not bundle hardware and software costs.
 That means it can be cheaper month-to-month to use Toast POS, but you’ll have to pay a lot upfront to get the hardware you need to get started.

 A cheaper restaurant POS alternative is Square for Restaurants.
-The software costs only $60 per month and includes a good deal on payment processing (2.6% + $0.10).
+The software costs either $0, $60, or $299+ per month and includes a good deal on payment processing (2.6% + $0.10).
 You’ll still have to splurge on your hardware, but Square’s kits are slightly cheaper than Toast’s, and well-reviewed across the board.

 TouchBistro is a very impressive POS that does indeed live up to the hype.
 In particular, the low monthly costs for hardware and software make it a very good option for very small restaurants that can’t afford to lay out for their hardware.
 Even better, TouchBistro is a scalable solution that can keep providing you with additional functionality as your business grows.
 You’d be hard-pressed to find a restaurant that can’t work with TouchBistro.